DesignInTheBlack/Elevate/README.md

 **※ Token Collisions and How to Avoid Them**

 Out of the box, Elevate supports an order agnostic syntax structure.
 It doesn't matter where you place a given design token in a utility string, so long as the syntax is valid and the rule is defined correctly in the property attribute map.
-It does so through a sophisticated "first match wins" strategy whereby a token passed "slots" to the first CSS declaration that expects a token of that type in your property.
+It does so through a "first match wins" strategy whereby a modifier passed "slots" to the first CSS declaration that expects a token or rule of that type in the property attribute map.

 <br>